 JungleDocs | FindItems function

-You can use the FindItems function to to filter lists using a specific value.
-In this tutorial you will learn how to do this.
+You can use the FindItems function to filter lists using a specific value.
+In this tutorial, you will learn how to do this.

 FindItems(ListName; ColumnName; Value)

 - ListName - Name of the list you want to filter

 - ColumnName - Name of the column that contains the value you will use to filter.
 The internal column name is advised.

 - Value - the actual value you will be searching for